fbn776/OneFingerSalute/README.md

 <img src="./assets/one-finger-salute.gif" alt="One Finger Salute"/>

-> ⚠️ **NSFW Warning:** This project involves explicit gestures and words.
-Use responsibly and for fun only.
+> ⚠️ **NSFW Warning:** This project involves explicit gestures, words etc. Use responsibly and for fun only.

 Shut down your PC with a **middle finger**.
 Just type `fuckyou`, flip the bird, and your machine goes *bye bye*.